tivac/modular-css/docs/rollup.md

 Location to write out the JSON mapping file for use in server rendering.

+### `namedExports`

+Set to `false` to disable named exports, instead only the default export wll be used.
+This is useful to avoid warnings when your classes aren't valid JS identifiers.

 ### Shared Options

 All other options are passed to the underlying `Processor` instance, see [Options](api.md#processor-options).